OpenXmlDev/Open-Xml-PowerTools/README.md

 [Installing, Building, and Running Open-Xml-PowerTools 4.0](https://www.youtube.com/watch?v=60w-yPDSQD0)

-In order to build Open-Xml-PowerTools 4.0, you need to retrieve both the Open-Xml-Sdk and the Open-Xml-PowerTools repos from GitHub.
+In order to build Open-Xml-PowerTools 4.0 and later, you need to retrieve both the Open-Xml-Sdk and the Open-Xml-PowerTools repos from GitHub.
 The projects are set up expecting that the Open-Xml-Sdk repo and the Open-Xml-PowerTools repo are siblings to each other in the file system.
 The Open-Xml-PowerTools projects look for the Open-Xml-Sdk in a directory with that exact name (Open-Xml-Sdk).